 In 2015, about 22 percent of the people employed had a license.

-Occupations in the highest percentage of licensed employees include healthcare, legal and protective services, community and social services and personal care and services
+Occupations with the highest percentage of licensed employees include healthcare, legal and protective services, community and social services and personal care and services

 Health care.
 Almost three-quarters of the 1.5 million workers in the healthcare practitioners and technical professions were licensed in 28, including physicians, pharmacists, and dental hygienists.
 And half of a million workers in the healthcare assistance profession — a group that includes psychiatric aids and massage therapists — also had licenses.